-The Child Migrants Trust was established in 1987 by its Director, Margaret Humphreys CBE, OAM, to address the devastating impact of British child migration schemes.
-Its origins go back to 1986 when Margaret Humphreys, a Nottinghamshire Social Worker, received a letter from a woman who claimed that at the age of four she was shipped to a Children's Home in Australia, and now wanted help to find her parents or any members of her family in Britain.
+The origins of the Child Migrants Trust go back to 1986 when Margaret Humphreys, a Nottinghamshire Social Worker, received a letter from a woman who claimed that at the age of four she was shipped to a children's Home in Australia, and wanted help locating her parents or any members of her family in Britain.

 There are several different dimensions to the Trust's work.
-A key task is to give former child migrants basic, fundamental rights which most of us take for granted - a knowledge of their family background, a full birth certificate, clarity about their citizenship status and the opportunity to reunite with their family.
+A key task is to give former child migrants basic a knowledge of their family background, a full birth certificate, clarity about their citizenship status and the opportunity to reunite with their family.

 The Trust has also campaigned to raise public awareness of the difficult legacy and long-term consequences of child migration schemes, both for former child migrants in different countries and their families in Britain.